Anon-Planet/thgtoa/guide.md

 -   Envs.net: <https://envs.net/>

-Keep in mind that those do not provide a zero-access design (meaning they can access your e-mail at rest in their database) where only you can access your e-mail.
+Keep in mind that those do not provide a zero-access design (a zero-access design is where only you can access your e-mail - not even the service's admins can read your messages).
+This means they can access your e-mail at rest in their database.

 #### A note about Riseup: